ConstantRobotics-Ltd/VFilter/README.md

 # Overview

-The **VFilter** C++ library provides interface as well defines data structures for various video filters implementation.
+The **VFilter** C++ library provides interface as well defines data structures for various video filters implementations.
 The **VFilter** interface represents video filter module which has video frames as input and output.
 The **VFilter.h** file contains declaration of data structures: [VFilterCommand](#VFilterCommand-enum) enum, [VFilterParam](#VFilterParam-enum) enum, [VFilterParams](#Class--declaration) class and [VFilter](#Class-declaration) class declaration.
 The library depends on [Frame](https://github.com/ConstantRobotics-Ltd/Frame) library (describes data structures for video frames, Apache 2.0 license) and [ConfigReader](https://github.com/ConstantRobotics-Ltd/ConfigReader) library (provides methods to read/write JSON config files, Apache 2.0 license).
 The library uses C++17 standard and doesn't have third-party dependencies to be installed in OS.